Zabooby/mpv-config/README.md

 ## Installation (on Windows)

-* Download the latest 64bit (or 64bit-v3 if you have good hardware) mpv Windows build by shinchiro from [here](https://mpv.io/installation/) or directly from [here](https://sourceforge.net/projects/mpv-player-windows/files/) and extract its contents into a folder called mpv.
-MPV is portable so you can put this folder anywhere you want.
+* Download the latest 64bit (or 64bit-v3 if you have good hardware) mpv Windows build by shinchiro from [here](https://mpv.io/installation/) or directly from [here](https://sourceforge.net/projects/mpv-player-windows/files/) and extract its contents into a folder called mpv. mpv is portable so you can put this folder anywhere you want.
 * Run `mpv-install.bat`, which is located in `installer` folder, with administrator privileges by right-clicking and selecting Run as administrator
 * Download and extract the `portable_config` folder from this repo to the mpv folder and you are good to go.
 * Adjust any settings in [mpv.conf](https://github.com/Zabooby/mpv-config/blob/main/portable_config/mpv.conf) to fit your system's specs.
 * You're done.
 Go watch some videos!

-After following the steps above (without any optional steps), your mpv folder should have the following structure:
+After following the steps above, your mpv folder should have the following structure:

 ## File Structure (on Windows)